sindresorhus/conf/readme.md

 #### .reset(...keys)

-Reset an item to its default value, as defined on `defaults` or its `schema` option.
+Reset items to their default values, as defined by the `defaults` or `schema` option.

 #### .has(key)